 As we know, Windows, once installation is completed, has one built-in administrator account that is disabled and hidden by default.
-In order to enable this built-in administrator account you firstly need to sign into Windows.
+In order to enable this built-in administrator account, you first need to sign into Windows.

 How to enable hidden administrator in Windows 10 when you can’t sign in